Your income and assets

 If you own your own home, you may still be able to get an AIO supplement in the form of an interest-free loan.

-Tax and Customs Administration (Belastingdienst)
+Dutch Tax Administration (Belastingdienst)